szolkowski/szolkowski.github.io/_posts/2022-08-15-add-sonarcloud-to-epi-12-pipeline.md

 ## What kind of value does it bring?

 SonarQube helps to catch a lot of problems with the code by pointing out our code smells and vulnerabilities that might cause big headache later.
-It will also help to maintain code quality by promoting good code practises or even enforcing them by failing the builds that doesn't met selected quality gate criterial.
+It will also help to maintain code quality by promoting good code practices or even enforcing them by failing the builds that doesn't met selected quality gate criterial.
 Its great feature is integration with pull requests for most popular source control providers like `github`, `azure dev ops`, `bitbucket` or `gitlab` which gives early feedback what needs to be improved in new code that was committed.

 [Official SonarQube list of features](https://www.sonarqube.org/features/clean-as-you-code/)